 Even when digital transformation is now an essence in the business world, some companies still put off confirming their data until user acceptability testing.

 The main reason here is the lack of a “data readiness track” to ensure that any meaningful data is available for testing.
-One of the most significant drawbacks of data testing this late in the journey is that it is unlikely that all the data will be tested before going live.
+A significant drawback of data testing late in the journey is that is unlikely to complete it before going live.
 In addition, downstream systems, reports, and analytics will not be executed or tested with master and transactional data.

-Since the system integrator is usually primarily responsible for the main ERP system, they are not motivated to guarantee that downstream systems and reporting can correctly process the outputs.
-When a CEO, COO, or CFO is unpleasantly startled by the poor state of data showing in their new executive dashboards and reports, many careers are wrecked.
-Data readiness preparation might help companies avoid unpleasant surprises when a project is completed.
+Since the system integrator is usually primarily responsible for the main ERP system, it cannot guarantee that downstream systems and reporting can correctly process the outputs.
+This can lead to an unpleasant surprise when an executive realises the poor state of data in their new dashboards.
+Data readiness preparation might help companies avoid unpleasant surprises after project’s completion.

 And finally, what happens with the privacy and security concerns around data migration?